marilyne-linkurious/documentation/content/admin/content/www/config.md

 - `certificateKeyFile`: The relative path to a public key of the SSL certificate (must be located within the `linkurious/data` folder).
 - `certificatePassphrase`: The pass-phrase protecting the SSL certificate.

+External communications with the Linkurious server can be secured using SSL without installing third-party software.

-If the Linkurious server, graph database, and the search index are installed on different machines, we recommend to encrypt internal communication between them.
+If the Linkurious server, graph database, and the search index are installed on different machines, we recommend to encrypting communication between them.
 Please refer to the [data-source documentation](/configure-sources) and [search index documentation](/search) to learn how to enable HTTPS.